eddyluursema/modeltrain/ArduinoCourse/ArduinoCoursePart2/README.md

 }
 ```

+## 13_FadingWithoutDelayMicro

-On observing the fading of the LEDs it is obvious that the incremental brightness steps are not garnular enough.
-The human eye can see the 20 steps in which we divide the intensity of the LED.
+On observing the fading of the LEDs in the previous example it is obvious that the incremental brightness steps are not garnular enough.
+The human eye can see the 20 steps in which we divide the increment in intensity of the LED.
 In another [example](https://arduino.stackexchange.com/questions/19700/arduino-non-blocking-software-pwm-led-fader-not-working) the granularity is much smaller.

-So the next step will be to divide the 20 msec into about 255 steps so in 80 &mu;s steps.
+So the next step will be to divide the 20 msec into X steps of Y &mu;s each.
+We will increase X until it is not visible by the human eye.

+Also we will set an output pin to 1 when entering the big piece of code setting and clearing the LED and to 0 when we are done.
+In this way we hope to see how much processing time is spend in that code using an oscilloscope.

 [TOP](#English)

-## 13_FadingWithoutDelay4LEDs
+## 14_FadingWithoutDelay4LEDs

 Now we extend as previously done the example over 4 LEDs.